-- Participants of DD Waiver services have the right to refuse these services. - Participants shall not be disciplined and cannot be charged a monetary fee for refusing service. - Providers must develop and implement a policy that ensures this right.
+- Participants of DD Waiver services have the right to refuse these services. - Participants shall not be disciplined and cannot be charged a monetary fee for refusing service. - Case managers must verify billing to ensure refusals are not billed as a provided service.